Maravilla Americana: Chapter II

 "As to the Cloth or Canvas on Which Our Lady is Depicted".
 In Chapter 2, Cabrera analyzes the source of the portrait fibers.
 One possibility is that the fibers derive from palm trees.
 He dismisses the maguey plant as being too coarse for use in a portrait.
 Cabrera also suggests that the fiber is a middle quality European twine known as “cotense”.
 He concludes: “What excites admiration is the softness to the touch, it feels like silk”.
 But the fiber certainly doesn’t look like silk!
 To the sight the woof is coarse, the quality is middle.

 Chapter III

 "On the total absence of priming in this painting".
 In Chapter 3, Cabrera, said that the Guadalupan Portrait does not contain any varnish primer.
 This is normally required on a painting canvas; painting on a coarse fabric without varnish is impossible.

 Chapter IV

 "On the marvellous drawing of Our Lady of Guadalupe".
-In Chapter 4, Carbrera remarks on the fine quality of the Guadalupan portrait drawing: “It is unmatched; and so perfectly finished, and marvellous, that I’m fully certain that whoever with elementary knowledge of the principles of this art, on seeing it, will exceed himself in eloquence to make this portent known as miraculous”.
+In Chapter 4, Cabrera remarks on the fine quality of the Guadalupan portrait drawing: “It is unmatched; and so perfectly finished, and marvellous, that I’m fully certain that whoever with elementary knowledge of the principles of this art, on seeing it, will exceed himself in eloquence to make this portent known as miraculous”.
 After a long eulogy, he describes the drawing in detail.